राम

 ऋद्धि सिद्धि निधि अवघीच उपाधी | जंव त्या परमानंदी मन नाहीं || ३ ||

-Supernatural powers, perfections, treasures - all are just burdens, so long as the mind is not in supreme bliss.
+Supernatural powers, perfections, treasures: all are burdens so long as the mind is not in supreme bliss.

 Dnyaneshwar lists every treasure a seeker might covet: supernatural prosperity, yogic powers, divine wealth.
 Then he calls them all a burden.
 Not gently.
 Not diplomatically.
 All of it, he says, is just a bother, as long as the mind has not settled into supreme bliss.
 A twenty-year-old poet, living in a culture that revered miracle-working saints, looks at the whole catalog of spiritual accomplishments and shrugs.
 The rhyme itself enacts the teaching: riddhi, siddhi, nidhi, upadhi.
 Accumulation, accumulation, accumulation, dismissal.

-This verse is for the one who has received something real in practice and is now, quietly, carrying it.
+This verse is for the one who has received something real in practice and is now carrying it.
 The vision that came.
 The peace that settled.
 The knowing that arrived.
 You may not realize you are carrying it, but you are.
 It has become part of your spiritual identity: I am someone who has had that experience.
-Dnyaneshwar is not saying the experience was false.
-He is saying it is heavy.
+Dnyaneshwar is not calling the experience false.
+He is calling it heavy.
 Set it down.
 Not because it is worthless.
 Because it is not the destination.
 The destination is a bliss that does not depend on having received anything special.

 Verse 4